Westerlund 1 W26

-Westerlund 1 W26 (commonly abbreviated to W26) or Westerlund 1 BKS AS is a red supergiant within the outskirts of the Westerlund 1 super star cluster.
-It is one of the largest known stars and the most luminous supergiant stars discovered so far with its radius and luminosity calculated to be in excess of a thousand times the radius of the Sun and over 200,000 times its luminosity.
+Westerlund 1 W26 (commonly abbreviated to W26) or Westerlund 1 BKS AS is a red supergiant located at the outskirts of the Westerlund 1 super star cluster.
+It is one of the largest known stars and the most luminous supergiant stars discovered so far with radius calculated to be in excess of a thousand times the solar radius, and a luminosity of over 200,000 times the solar luminosity.
 If placed at the center of the Solar System, its photosphere would engulf the orbit of Jupiter.

 Discovery

 Westerlund 1 was discovered by Bengt Westerlund in 1961 during an infrared survey in the Zone of Avoidance of the sky, and described as "a heavily reddened cluster in Ara".
 The spectral types of the component stars could not be determined at the time except for the brightest star which was tentatively considered type M.

 In 1969, Borgman, Kornneef, and Slingerland conducted a photometric survey of the cluster and assigned letters to the stars they measured.
 This star, identified as a strong radio source, was given the letter "A".
 This leads to the designation Westerlund-1 BKS A as used by Simbad, although the cluster was not known as Westerlund 1 at that time.
 At the time it was referred to as Ara A, with another strong radio source in the cluster called Ara C. Its brightness in the radio spectrum makes it one of the rare "radio stars".
 Westerlund made spectroscopic observations of the cluster, still not known as Westerlund 1, published in 1987 and numbered the stars, giving the number 26 and the spectral type M2I.
-Westerlund also discovered another notable red supergiant, WOH G64, found in the Large Magellanic Cloud in the constellation Dorado.
+Westerlund also discovered another notable but former red supergiant, WOH G64, found in the Large Magellanic Cloud in the constellation Dorado.

 Modern terminology stems from 1998 when the cluster was referred to as Westerlund 1 (Wd1), with a paper describing Ara A as star 26 and Ara C as star 9.